syahidhzblh/deploy-laravel-ec2/README.md

 - Storage : 8 GB
 - Port Allow Needed : 22 (SSH), 80(HTTP), 433(HTTPS)

+4. Create or use existing keypair for SSH Remote.
+5. For the Network Setting, you can use default VPC or your own VPC.
+6. Create Security Group, for allow Port 22, 80, and 433.
+On this section i use security group was i already created, i give name `WebServer`
-4. To shorten the time, on this section i use metadata was i created on this Repository.
+7. To shorten the time, on this section i use metadata was i created on this Repository.
-5. Click Advanced Details, go to Metadata Section and drop it metadata-laravel config into it.
+8. Click Advanced Details, go to Metadata Section and drop it metadata-laravel config into it.
-6. Review Instance on Summary, made sure all the spec and config already correct.
+9. Review Instance on Summary, made sure all the spec and config already correct.
 Choose Launch Instance.
+10. After instance succesfully created, check on your instance EC2 dashboard.
+Make sure instance running and status check passed.